What is "Raise The Flag"

 Parents, Self-advocates and Supporters

 As we come together to celebrate World Autism Day, we invite you to participate in our campaign.

 There are many ways Ontarians can get involved and support the campaign:

 - Access and share our dynamic educational and awareness resources

 - Share a story of acceptance, inclusion or insight

-Municipalities interested in participating in 2017’s Raise the Flag campaign should connect with their local Autism Ontario Chapter or emails us at email@example.com
+Municipalities interested in participating in our Raise the Flag campaign should connect with their local Autism Ontario Chapter or emails us at firstname.lastname@example.org

 We also invite you to explore the Stories page and share your experiences of community and inclusion.

-We work to increase public awareness about autism and the day-to-day challenges faced by people with autism, their families and the professionals with whom they interact.
-Last year, over 20,000 people accessed our services and supports, including children and adults with autism, their parents and siblings.
+We work to increase public awareness about autism and the day-to-day challenges faced by people on the autism spectrum, their families and the professionals with whom they interact.
+Last year, over 20,000 people accessed our services and supports, autistic children and adults, and their parents and siblings.

 Visit www.autismontario.com for more information.